Licences and moorings

 More information on types of licence required by visiting boaters and long-term moorings customers.

-You need a Scottish Navigation Licence to keep and use a powered boat or sailing vessel on Scottish Canals' waterways.
+You need a Scottish Navigation Licence to keep and use a powered boat or sailing vessel on Scottish Canals' waterways. Â

 Unless you lift the vessel out of the water and remove it from our land when it is not in use, you must also have a home mooring for it.
-A home mooring is somewhere you can moor your boat on the Scottish waterway system (excluding lochs, when it is not being used for cruising or sailing.
+A home mooring is somewhere you can moor your boat on the Scottish canal network (excluding lochs) when it is not being used for cruising or sailing.Â

 Short-term licences